Victorian-Bioinformatics-Consortium/semiautocount/README.md

     semiac label: mydir

+Click on "Label cells" and label cells until the classification is satisfactory.

+### Fully automatic workflow

+Carry out steps 1 and 2 as above then:

+3\.
+Link mydir to a working directory you've previously created containing training data:

+    semiac configure: mydir training: mytrainingdir

 4\.
-Use machine learning to classify remaining cells with "semiac classify:".
+Run the classifier from the command line:

     semiac classify: mydir

-Repeat steps 3 and 4 until the classification is satisfactory.

 ### Importing Cell Counting Aid labels